TarixCat/devtcbn/README.md

 TheCatBoxNetwork's Lead-Owner, Head Of Staff, And Developers Random Bits Of Code To Use Within TheCatBoxNetworks Work Space.

-Default branch is update031 onwards
+Default branch and current version is master branch, Currently Working On is update branch

 > Current Version: v0.3.1_release

-> Currently Working On: v0.4.0_a
+> Currently Working On: v0.3.4_alpha

 **ALL ALPHA VERSIONS ARE SUBJECT TO REVISION**